 - Contain background materials that are factual and verifiable.
 It can include, but is not limited to copies of information such as education, safety, and welfare articles or updates; documented research; pertinent laws; government publications and regulations; and articles from professional publications.
 Examples of non-verifiable documents include personal letters, logs of phone calls or e-mail printouts, which are not good documentation because they cannot be verified.

 - Include primary and secondary source materials (examples of excluded materials include newspaper articles, editorials and materials from other organizations intended for lobbying and advocacy purposes).

 - Include on each page the author, title, publisher, page number and date for each source.
-Online sources should include the URL.
+Online sources should include the URL, along with page number.

 - When including articles, submit them in their entirety.

 You can request a sample resolution at firstname.lastname@example.org.

 - Be accompanied by the appropriate and properly completed cover sheet.